AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/the-basics.md

 * absolu
 * relative, à un paramètre de configuration

-   Les chemins relatifs sont recommandés par Adobe, car ils augmentent la portabilité.
+   Les chemins relatifs sont recommandés par l’Adobe lorsqu’ils augmentent la portabilité.

 All Sling scripts are stored in subfolders of either `/apps` or `/libs`, which will be searched in this order (see [Customizing Components and Other Elements](/help/sites-developing/dev-guidelines-bestpractices.md#customizing-components-and-other-elements)).